17 Tips to Help Reduce Anxiety and Panic Attacks

 Having said that, science has shown us that there are usually multiple causes of anxiety including genetics, brain anatomy and physiology, personality traits, our social environments, specific people, and situations that can occur at home, at work, at school, or anywhere else for that matter, as well as past and current stressors that have been or are upsetting.

 Sometimes our anxiety becomes so intense that it seriously impacts our ability to function.
 When anxiety is really a problem is when we have panic attacks.
 It may be your first, or you may have been living with panic attacks for a long time.
 Even panic attacks can be seen as normal but unwanted reactions to a stressor – or even the fear of being exposed to a stressor.

-A panic attack can occur when, for whatever reasons, our anxiety completely overwhelms us.
-They can be triggered by almost anything that we associate as frightening.
+A panic attack can occur when, for whatever reason, our anxiety completely overwhelms us.
+They can be triggered by almost anything that we associate with as frightening.

 One of the major features of a panic attack is that once you experience a panic attack, you can develop anxiety about having another panic attack.
 We become afraid of another recurrence.